 We went to the local Trova.
 This has 3 areas for music.

-Our last encounter with music, was at a book and junk store.
-Here on the steps a band will play your latino favourites.
-I danced with my son again, and they played his favourite tune.
+Our last encounter with music was at a book and junk store.
+Here on the steps, a band will play your Latino favorites.
+I danced with my son again, and they played his favorite tune.
 It was a great end to Santiago de Cuba!